Mali opposition supporters protest against poll result - Journal du Cameroun

-More than 5,000 supporters of the main opposition candidate in Mali’s contested election on Saturday protested in Bamako against the poll result, organisers said.
+Thousands of supporters of Mali’s defeated opposition election candidate took to the streets in Bamako Saturday to protest the poll result, organisers said.

 The demonstrators waved banners with the slogans “No to the declared results” and “IBK (Ibrahim Boubacar Keita) will not steal our victory”.